-- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 98.
+- To work with another piece of hardware, go to the appropriate section. - To complete the installation or replacement, go to "Completing the parts replacement" on page 105.

-Installing or replacing a hard disk drive in the front-access storage enclosure
+Hard disk drive in the front-access storage enclosure

-Attention: Do not open your computer or attempt any repair before reading and understanding the "Read this first: Important safety information" on page v.
+Attention: Do not open your computer or attempt any repair before reading and understanding the "Read this first: Important safety information" on page iii.

-You can install or replace a hard disk drive in the front-access storage enclosure.
-The hard disk drive also can be hot-swappable, which means that you can install or replace the drive without even turning off your computer.
+You can install or replace a storage drive in the front-access storage enclosure.
+The storage drive also can be hot-swappable, which means that you can install or replace the drive without even turning off your computer.
+Therefore, lock the enclosure cover to prevent the unexpected removal.
+The keys are attached at the rear of the computer.
+Store the keys in a secure place.